hpcleuven/VscDocumentation/README.md

 ### Pull request

 When you are done, create a pull request on GitHub.
-For consistency, do the pull request to the development branch, not the master branch.

-For major changes, it is good practice to ask others to review your pull request.
-Although this policy is encouraged, it is not enforced.
+You will have to ask others to review your pull request (at least two approvals before a merge is even possible).
+Direct pushes to the master branch are not possible.

 ## Repository structure